l30nard0/mif/doc/readme.txt

 --------
 1. Architecture Overview and Implementation Details
 2. PvD Properties
-3. Overview of Test Environment
+3. Overview of Development Environment
+4. Summary of design decisions used in implementation
+5. TODO list

 1. Architecture Overview and Implementation Details
 ---------------------------------------------------